nbarhamvc/scriptarchive/README.md

 There are a number of methods which can be used to submit scans, dependent on environment and preference.
 Whichever delivery method is chosen, the result will be the same.

-- API wrappers - Our Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
+- API wrappers - Veracode's Java/C# wrappers can be used to submit scans from any command line/shell/bash environment, along with API querying/automation.
 [See this link for more information](https://docs.veracode.com/r/c_about_wrappers).
 Please be aware that some of the files/scripts in this repo will only work on either Linux or Windows environments.

 - Plugins, Actions, Tasks - dependent on CI tool, these abstract the wrappers from the user to make configuration easier.
 Search the relevant marketplace to see Veracode official artifacts.

-- Docker images - containing our wrappers for use in CI pipelines.
+- Certified Docker images - containing wrappers for use in CI pipelines.
 [See this link to the images](https://hub.docker.com/u/veracode).

 - Manual upload - You can use the web interface to manually conduct all scan types, with the exception of Agent-based SCA - useful as a fall-back in case pipelines stop working.